Updated October 5, 2020

 Content Warning: Discussion of trauma, mental health concerns, coping mechanisms, self-harm, and suicidality (45:31-48:03).

 Check out this captioned discussion hosted by P.E.A.C.E.
-Canada and Dr. Jaye Dueck of Eden’s Way Farm Sanctuary about the basics of Compassion Fatigue, how Compassion Fatigue and burnout intersect, and some possible strategies for coping with and reducing the risk of Compassion Fatigue!
+Canada and Dr. Jaye Dueck of Eden’s Way Farm Sanctuary about the basics of Compassion Fatigue, how Compassion Fatigue and A physical and emotion reaction to prolonged, unmanaged workplace stress. intersect, and some possible strategies for coping with and reducing the risk of Compassion Fatigue!

 What Is Compassion Fatigue?